-8. Do I send my daughter on an empty stomach?
-Not Applicable for 2021
+7. Do I send my daughter on an empty stomach?

 Breakfast will be served upon arrival at camp.
-However, please ensure your daughter has eaten something before leaving home (there can be delays at stops and traffic along the route).
+However, please ensure your daughter has eaten something before leaving home as there can be delays at stops and traffic along the route.

 A packing list is sent to all parents in Spring.